 Since taking over as Arkansas State's head coach before the 2009-10 season, Justin Kostick has turned the A-State women's bowling program into a perennial national title contender.

-The team has made 10 straight NCAA Championship appearances with the last eight coming under Kostick's leadership after he was named the second head coach in Arkansas State women's bowling history.
-He owns a 664-275 (.707) record in eight seasons and has recorded two national semifinalist finishes in the NCAA Tournament, along with six finishes tied for fifth place.
-Overall, Kostick has coached 21 NTCA All-Americans, won 12 regular-season tournaments, and had 90 all-tournament selections during his eight-year tenure at A-State.
+The team has made 11 straight NCAA Championship appearances with the last nine coming under Kostick's leadership after he was named the second head coach in Arkansas State women's bowling history.
+He owns a 752-311 (.707) record in nine seasons and has recorded two national semifinalist finishes in the NCAA Tournament, along with seven finishes tied for fifth place.
+Overall, Kostick has coached 23 NTCA All-Americans, won 14 regular-season tournaments (including Southland Bowling League titles in 2016 and 2018), and had 100 all-tournament selections during his nine-year tenure at A-State.

 A-State compiled the third most wins in school history after going 86-38 during the 2016-17 campaign.
 The Red Wolves claimed the Warhawk Classic and Big Red Invitational titles along with four second-place finishes, including runner-up at the Southland Bowling League Tournament held in Jonesboro for the first time.
 The squad concluded its season in a tie for fifth place at the NCAA Tournament for the fourth straight year.